laravel-enso/action-logger/README.md

 ### Note

-the laravel-enso/core package comes with this middleware included.
+The laravel-enso/core package comes with this middleware included.

+### Contributions

+are welcome